lirondos/lazaro/README.md

 # Observatorio Lázaro
-This is the code repository of Observatorio Lázaro, an observatory of anglicism usage in the Spanish press.
+This is the code repository of [Observatorio Lázaro website](https://observatoriolazaro.es/), an observatory of anglicism usage in the Spanish press.
 The purpose of this project is to apply a data-driven approach to the study of anglicisms (ie, unadapted lexical borrowings from English) in Spanish newspapers.
 Every day, Observatorio Lázaro collects the latests news published in 22 Spanish news sources, analyzes them and extracts the anglicisms that have been used in the daily news.

 The core of the project is a Machine Learning model that extracts unadapted lexical borrowings (especially English lexical borrowings or *anglicisms*) from Spanish articles.
 The model is a BiLSTM-CRF model fed with word and subword embeddings.
 More information on the model can be found in the paper [*Detecting Unassimilated Borrowings in Spanish: An Annotated Corpus and Approaches to Modeling*](https://aclanthology.org/2022.acl-long.268/).
 More info on the motivation behind the project can be found at the [*About* section in Observatorio Lázaro website](https://observatoriolazaro.es/en/acerca.html).